While we do not recommend injecting drugs we know that safety is important for those who do.

 As already mentioned, the only sure way for drug injectors to avoid contracting blood-borne infections and disease like hepatitis and HIV is to never use someone else’s works (including needles and syringes, cookers, cottons, or water) or let someone else use yours.
 Even though injection equipment might look clean to the naked eye, tiny amounts of blood can remain in the works which can result in infection.
 If you find yourself in a situation where you absolutely must use someone else’s works or they must use yours, you can reduce the likelihood of disease transmission by carefully cleaning the equipment before you use it.
 Follow these instructions carefully:

-you’re using a detachable needle and syringe, you might want to take the equipment apart to clean it more thoroughly.
+1. Rinse the needle and syringe with cold water several times (hot water will cause blood to clot, making at harder to remove).
+If you’re using a detachable needle and syringe, you might want to take the equipment apart to clean it more thoroughly.
 Be sure to discard the water you use to rinse the equipment.

 2. Flush the needle and syringe with undiluted household bleach.
 Be sure to fill the syringe all the way up.
 Keep the bleach in the syringe for a full two minutes while shaking it.
 Discard the bleach.

 3. Thoroughly rinse the needle and syringe with clean, cold water to remove any remaining bleach.
 Discard the water.
 If you do not have bleach, you can substitute hydrogen peroxide, a solution of dishwashing liquid and water; or rubbing alcohol.
 Use high-proof drinking alcohol, such as vodka or rum, if it’s all you’ve got.